ahoxus/ahoxus.github.io/pages/pioneer.md

 ---

 # {{ page.description }}

+> we share whatever we learn from our own crisis preparation, while living life with joy and without money!

+is that answer clear enough? 😁

 we've been using pioneer gamified system to get some feedback since 2019. [the latest iterations are printed on google drive](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp).